rhuss/rhuss.github.io/_posts/2014-8-25-Docker-for-Developers.md

 I'm going to continue to celebrate my Docker-♡ with another two talks in autumn:

-* [Boosting your developer toolbox with Docker][5] at JBoss One Day Talk, 29.
-September in Gemering (Munich, Germany)
+* [Boosting your developer toolbox with Docker][5] at JBoss One Day Talk, September, 29. in Germering (Munich, Germany)
-* [Docker für Java Entwickler][6] (in german) at W-JAX 14, 3. - 7.
-November in Munich
+* [Docker für Java Entwickler][6] (in german) at W-JAX 14, November, 3. - 7.  in Munich

 And there is a slight chance (since the CFP has not yet been declined ;-) to talk at [Devoxx][7] about Docker.
 [JavaZone][8] unfortunately declined my CFP, I guess there are already too many riding the docker horse (which is a good thing).

 Nevertheless I will attend both conferences with talks about [Jolokia][9], and I'm really looking forward to it.

-'guess it will become a hot autumn (hotter than this german 20134 summer for sure) ....
+'guess it will become a hot autumn (hotter than this german 2014 summer for sure) ....

 [1]:	http://www.meetup.com/Docker-Munich/
 [2]:	http://ro14nd.de/meetup-docker-developer-slides